| |

 innholders in Kirkby Malham during the same period at the turn of the 18th century.

-The Sun may well have been on the same site as the present Pub, no evidence
+These earlier inns may not have been on the same site as the present pub, although the 18th and early 19th century establishment

-of the village by Thomas Girtin, shows a building on the present site.
+of the village by Thomas Girtin, shows a building on the present pub site.

-GJ Serjeantson redeveloped an existing pub in 1840.
+GJ Serjeantson redeveloped in 1840, which stands today.

 The Rev WRN Baron in the April 1920 Parish Newsletter says the following,